Visa name

 Who qualifies

-The D8 Digital Nomad Visa is designed for remote workers whose income comes from outside Portugal.
-Meeting every single requirement matters — consulates reject applications for single missing documents.
+The D8 Digital Nomad Visa is written for remote workers whose income comes from outside Portugal.
+Every requirement counts.
+Consulates reject applications over a single missing document, and they will not reach out to ask for it.
 Here is the full checklist as published by Portugal's immigration authority.

 - •Proof of remote employment or self-employment with a non-Portuguese company